xavierpuigf/virtualhome/README.md

 ### Test simulator

-To test the simulator in the local machine, double click the executable, select a resolution and screen size and press `Play!`.
+To test the simulator in a local machine, double click the executable, select a resolution and screen size and press `Play!`.
 Remember to select the option `Windowed` to make sure the simulator does not take the whole screen.
 The screenshot below shows our recommended configuration.

 <img src="assets/simulator.png" width=70%>